Glamping in Batangas: A Nayomi Sanctuary Resort Experience

 I just came from a recent glamping in Batangas experience at Nayomi Sanctuary Resort and here’s my tale as a first timer.

 But camping comes with a couple of inconveniences.
 Just to give you an idea, camping in a remote island with no potable water, no bathrooms, and private place to clean up might not be for the sensitive ones.
-I have had my experiences like this (one unforgettable experience was in Caramoan Islands) and though the adventure was extremely awesome, call of nature was a little tricky to tackle.
+I have had my experiences like this (one unforgettable one was in Caramoan Islands) and though the adventure was extremely awesome, call of nature was a little tricky to tackle.
 Even in mountains, there are measures you need to take note when it comes to this matter.

-First Time Glamping in Batangas
+First time Glamping in Batangas